rubymonsters/ruby-for-beginners/source/16-exercises/05-nested_arrays.md

-# Working with nested arrays
+# Working with Nested Arrays

 Note: At the moment these exercises require reading up until "Block return values".
 You should know how to use the method `collect` on arrays.